 37.19 Dynamic Subband Operation [M#332]

-A non-AP STA that supports dynamic subband operation (DSO) is called a DSO non-AP STA and shall set the DSO Supported field of the UHR MAC Capabilities Information field of the UHR Capabilities element to 1.
-An AP that supports DSO is called a DSO AP and shall set the DSO Supported field of the UHR MAC Capabilities Information field of the UHR Capabilities element to 1.
+A non-AP STA that [#1251]has dot11DSOOptionImplemented set to true is called a dynamic subband operation (DSO) non-AP STA and shall set the DSO Support subfield of the UHR MAC Capabilities Information field of the UHR Capabilities element to 1.
+An AP that has dot11DSOOptionImplemented set to true is called a DSO AP and shall set the DSO Support subfield of the UHR MAC Capabilities Information field of the UHR Capabilities element to 1.

 DSO is a mechanism where a DSO non-AP STA that has an operating bandwidth narrower than the DSO AP can dynamically be allocated frequency resources outside of its current operating bandwidth within the DSO AP’s BSS bandwidth, on a per-TXOP basis.